Engineering

 Students in class

-A wide choice of careers can begin with ACU’s Bachelor of Science in Engineering, including:
+A wide choice of careers can begin with one of ACU’s Bachelor of Science degrees in engineering, including:

 • Mechanical engineer